Service Preservation from Matching Non-Matching Socks Under Stochastic Loss

 Socks first appear in historical records at least as early as the \(8^{\text{th}}\) century, although it is widely believed that they were worn earlier than the surviving written evidence suggests \cite{bush1994folk}.
 Socks are a type of clothing worn on the feet designed to provide warmth, comfort, and protection to the feet and lower legs \cite{intro_1,intro_2}.
 They come in various styles, lengths, and materials, and are worn for both practical and aesthetic purposes \cite{intro_3}.
 They are a fundamental component of everyday life as people all over the world wear them on a daily basis \cite{intro_4,intro_5}.
 Despite their humble reputation as \say{background clothing}, socks constitute a substantial consumer market: for 2024, the global socks market is estimated at 14.66 billion USD, with roughly 3.8 billion pairs sold\footnote{\url{https://www.statista.com/outlook/cmo/apparel/men-s-apparel/socks/worldwide}}.

 While the environmental discussion around apparel often focuses on conspicuous items (e.g., jeans, shoes, coats), the textiles sector's footprint is largely driven by scale with high volumes of production, frequent replacement, and short effective lifetimes of garments \cite{Niinimaki2020FastFashion}.
 This footprint is not limited to manufacturing; consumer use (washing, drying, ironing) also contributes materially to energy and water demand and pollution \cite{Sajn2022TextilesEnvironment}.
-Consequently, major sustainability road-maps emphasize keeping textiles in use for longer and extracting more value per manufactured item - a central principle of circular-economy thinking in fashion \cite{EMF2017NewTextilesEconomy}.
-Global policy and advocacy efforts similarly call for interventions that reduce needless replacement and waste across the apparel lifecycle \cite{UNEP2025FashionFootprint}.
+Consequently, major sustainability road-maps emphasize keeping textiles in use for longer and extracting more value per manufactured item - a central principle of circular-economy thinking in fashion \cite{nguyen2025global}.
+Global policy and advocacy efforts similarly call for interventions that reduce needless replacement and waste across the apparel lifecycle.